-Born in Havana, Cuba and now lives and works in Miami, and Havana.
+Born in Santiago, Cuba and now lives and works in Miami, Spain, and Havana.

 1994 – MA from the Superior Institute of Arts (ISA), Havana City, Cuba.

 1989 – BFA from the Professional School of Arts, Camagüey City, Cuba.

 — << ITS A PLANE, SUBMARINE, CHRYSLER, AND LOVE >> —